We offer coaching, seminars and training on family therapy,

 feelings may have the high cost of losing essential information about your

-actually offered.
+actually offers.
 If you ask a practitioner for offers,

 you may hear rather abstract phrases, such as increase love,